Lecture 31 Introduction to Linear Modelling for Time Series

 unlabelled

-Yr (which is essentially time) is the appropriate covariate to track trend (not Year, which would ignore secular trend during a year).
+Time is the appropriate covariate to track trend (not using Year, which would ignore secular trend during a year).

 It is important to remember to code Month as a factor so as to represent seasonal effects.